SupernovaIndustries/Unlook-SDK/README.md

   - Precise projector-camera synchronization
 - **3D Scanning**:
   - **✨ NEW!
 Simplified 3D scanning API** - create a 3D scan in just a few lines of code
-  - Gray code pattern projection and processing
+  - **✨ NEW!
+Robust structured light scanning** - combining Gray code and Phase Shift for reliable results
   - Stereo camera calibration and rectification
   - Point cloud generation and filtering
   - Mesh creation and export to multiple formats